PUGX/PUGXAutoCompleterBundle/Resources/doc/index.md

 ```

-Please notice that master is suitable only for Symfony 2.1.
-If you are using Symfony master, please use master branch.
+If you are using Symfony 2.2 or above, please use 1.1 branch.

 Now, run the composer to download the bundle: